-

 2. One million five hundred thousand dollars ($1,500,000) to Montreat College.

 d.
-Five million dollars ($5,000,000) to OSBM to the entities listed in this sub‑subdivision in the following amounts to provide grants for technical assistance to units of local governments in the affected area with (i) federal financial aid applications, (ii) disaster recovery funding, (iii) support planning and permitting assistance, and (iv) building capacity for building and trade inspections.
-In providing this assistance, these entities shall prioritize grants to units of local government in counties with a population of less than 250,000 in the affected area.
+Six million dollars ($6,000,000) to the entities listed in this sub‑subdivision in the following amounts to provide technical assistance to units of local governments in the affected area with (i) federal financial aid applications, (ii) disaster recovery funding, (iii) support planning and permitting assistance, and (iv) building capacity for building and trade inspections.
+In providing this assistance, these entities shall prioritize assistance to units of local government in counties with a population of less than 250,000 in the affected area.
 Any unit of local government that has received a separate allocation of federal aid through HUD for Hurricane Helene is not eligible for this funding.

 1. Two million dollars ($2,000,000) to the North Carolina League of Municipalities.